juanrh/training/README.md

      timer.start(TimerCallback<TimerExample>(example, &TimerExample::onTimer));
 ```

+### Testing packages

+Regarding __test package__, if we passed `-t` to `conan new` that creates a `test_pacakge` directory for the test package, that has its own conanfile.py but that 1) implicitly depends on the test subject package; 2) doesn't define `source`, but it has to define `build` and also `test` that defines the test (usually calling a shell command called with `self.run`); 3) doesn't define `package` or `package_info`, because they have no consumers.

+### Packaging local projects, and fetching code from other sources

+A conan recipe that packages github projects is called __out-of-source recipe__.
+If you want to package private projects you can use an __in source recipe__, that uses source code in the same folder as the conan recipe.
+For that pass `-s` to `conan new`.
+That creates scaffolding for a simple C++ project.
+Also, in `conanfile.py` we'll have `exports_sources = "src/*"` as a class member that replaces the `source` method.

+We can also use the `scm` class method to fetch the code from supported source control systems like git or SVN.
+This is just a shortcut for defining a `source` method.
+It's not clear to me which convention conan uses to make the files fetched by the `source` method accessible to other methods.
+I assume `conan create` runs in some working directory, and it just assumes the files are downloaded there, and that is how `self.run("git clone ...` for `source` works fine.
+I guess `exports_sources = "src/*"` basically leads to synthesizing a `source` method that does a `cp` from `CONANFILE_ROOT_ABS_PATH/exports_sources` to the current working directory.
+That way `exports_sources` would be just another convenient alias

 ## Other Conan integrations

 - [meta-conan](https://github.com/conan-io/meta-conan) is a Yocto layer to "write simple Bitbake recipes to retrieve and deploy Conan packages from an Artifactory repository.